danylevych/AnaHiePro/README.md

 #### Problem class

-`Problem` is a class that represents the ptoblem, which user want to solve.
-This class inherits form `Node` and has the same methods as his parrent, except of this it overrides some methods.
+`Problem` is a class that represents the problem that the user wants to solve.
+This class inherits from Node and has the same methods as its parent.
+However, it overrides some methods.

 | Method Name       | Description                                       |
 |-------------------|---------------------------------------------------|
 | `__init__(self, name, children, pcm)` | Initialize the `Problem` object with given `name`, list of its childern and pairwise comparison matrix. |

-Rest methods are the same as in `Node` class.
+The remaining methods are the same as in the `Node` class.

 #### Criteria class